|Department||World Languages and Cultures|

 |SPN 711||Seminar in Latin American and Us Latino Cultures|

 Kenneth Reeds is an Associate Professor in the Department of World Languages and Cultures.
 He graduated with a PhD in comparative literature from University College London.
 His research focuses on points where the Spanish-speaking cultures encounter English-language cultures, particularly in prose manifestations in the twentieth and twenty-first centuries.
-During fall 2018, he is teaching a mix of undergraduate and graduate courses.
+As of summer 2020, he is Chair of the Department of World Languages and Cultures.

 Intercultural points of contact, literary elucidation of marginalized voices, Latin American culture and literature, comparative literature, European literature, literature from the United States, postcolonial studies, Spain, and Asturias